justincrosbie/passkeyme-docs/docs/api/authentication-flows.md

 ## 📱 Complete Implementation Example

-Here's a complete authentication manager using the PasskeyMe API:
+Here's a complete authentication manager using the Passkeyme API:

 ```javascript
 class PasskeymeAuth {